 - cost of health care for the children, including the cost of coverage and un-reimbursed expenses

 - tax status of both parents, including deductions and filings, and

 - if there is an existing child support obligation from a previous marriage.

 When Will My Child Support Obligations in Morristown, NJ end?

 As a result of the NJ, Child Support Law Change outlined in S-1046/A-2721, all child support obligations now automatically terminate when the child reaches the age of 19, unless the parents specify otherwise in their child support agreement.
 This also true for child support agreements signed before this date, so if you are concerned about a previously agreed-upon child support settlement ending when your child turns 19, you should view our child support modifications page for more information.

 At The Law Offices of Jacobs Berger, our family law attorneys represent clients in all aspects of family law, including high-income child support cases.
 If you reside in Florham Park, Tewksbury, Randolph, Morristown, across Morris County or the surrounding areas, please contact our office to explore along with our attorneys the options that best work for your particular case.

-For a confidential and comprehensive case assessment, please check the online form or through our Morristown offices by dialing (973) 710-4366 today regarding your divorce, child custody, child support, alimony, or any other family law-related matter.
+For a strategic planning session, please check the online form or through our Morristown offices by dialing (973) 710-4366 today regarding your divorce, child custody, child support, alimony, or any other family law-related matter.